-- Decide on what you need to do.
-Home work can be many and begin with the things which your child finds ease in answering.
+Homework can be many and begin with the things which your child finds ease in answering.

 If you think the child can do and manage alone, you can leave him alone.
 But make sure to reiterate that he can always ask questions which he finds difficult to answer on his own.

 Concepts which seem easy for you may already be very difficult for him.
 Use language and instructions that are fit for your child’s age.
 This will avoid repetition and triggering of your anger.

 If you think he is not directed to the correct answer, then it is time for you to help out.
 As much as possible, guidance is what your child needs.
-You don’’t have to answer the questions for him.
+You don’t have to answer the questions for him.

 Learning is fun especially if done the right way.
 The feeling of seeing your child learn through you is already an achievement for parents.
-Make up for those times you spent at work instead of bonding with your children by allotting an hour or so to help out your child in his home work.
+Make up for those times you spent at work instead of bonding with your children by allotting an hour or so to help out your child in his homework.